 - Pramipexole may cause withdrawal symptoms if stopped suddenly.
 Follow your doctor's instructions if pramipexole needs to be discontinued.

-- Tell the person's doctor if you notice that a person taking pramipexole experiencing hallucinations, psychotic symptoms, or any out-of-character behaviors such as an increased need to gamble, have sex, or spend money.
+- Tell the person's doctor if someone who you know is taking pramipexole is hallucinating, psychotic, or is displaying out-of-character behaviors such as an increased need to gamble, reckless sex, or spend money.

 - Be aware that people with Parkinson's Disease (PD) have a 2 to 6-fold higher risk of melanoma than people without PD.
 Experts aren't sure if this is due to the disease or medications used to treat the disease.
 Check your skin frequently for melanomas, and see a dermatologist yearly if you are taking pramipexole for any reason.

 - Keep your tablets away from moisture, heat, and light.